Scott Baugh Explained

 University of the Pacific (JD)

-Before entering politics, Baugh served as an attorney in private practice in Huntington Beach, California.
-Baugh's political career began after a recall was initiated in 1995 for what was then the 67th district of the state assembly.[2]
-After transitioning out of office, he became the chairman of the local Republican party of his area.
+Baugh attended Liberty University and McGeorge School of Law.
+After graduating, Baugh served as an attorney in private practice in Huntington Beach.
+Baugh entered politics after a recall was initiated in 1995 for the 67th district of the state assembly;[2] he served as minority leader of the California Assembly.[3]
+After leaving office, he became the chairman of the local Republican Party.

 Early life and education

-Scott Baugh was born in 1962 in Redding, California, to Helen and Cason Baugh.[4]
+Scott Baugh was born in 1962 in Redding, California, to Helen and Cason Baugh.[7]
 Baugh grew up on a 10-acre farm in Redding, California.
 His father ran a linen supply business, and also leased ranchland.
-He was the 4th of 5 children, and served as a middle linebacker in high-school where he earned the nickname, "Dr. Death", for his onfield prowess.
+He was the fourth of five children.[8]
+[9] Baugh played as a middle linebacker on his high school football team, earning the nickname "Dr. Death" for his onfield prowess.

 In 1984, Baugh earned his Bachelor of Science degree in business administration from Liberty University, graduating summa cum laude.
 During his senior year in college, he served as an intern for a congressman on Capitol Hill.